rg-wood/salt-lion/README.md

 #### Memory of Ages

-You have live a hundred lifetimes, and can plumb the depths of your centuries-long memories.
+You have lived a hundred lifetimes, and can plumb the depths of your centuries-long memories.
 However, you risk reliving past traumas.
 You can push WITS rolls related to any kinds of lore (history, religion, etc.) twice, not just once like other characters.
 You gain a bonus equal to the level of this talent to these rolls.

 #### Necromancer